 - Stoneware casserole dishes with lids for casseroles, baked macaroni, and baked ziti

 Vegan Baking Cookbooks

-Even though you can certainly veganize non-vegan recipes, it’s often a hassle and you’re always courting failure since you’ll have to fiddle with key ingredients.
+Even though you can certainly veganize non-vegan recipes, doing so is a hassle and you’re always courting failure since you’ll have to fiddle with key ingredients.
 So if you want to try your hand at making breads and baked desserts, what you really want are baking cookbooks written just for vegans.
-Fortunately there are now a large number of terrific titles on the market.
+Fortunately there are plenty of outstanding titles available.